Beyond the Click: A Framework for Inferring Cognitive Traces in Search: Methodology

 To avoid creating purely subjective labels, we based our annotation schema on the principles of Information Foraging Theory (IFT).
 IFT is a framework from cognitive science that models human information seeking using analogies from animal food foraging~\cite{Lindsay:2008:bjet}.
 It provides an objective, task-oriented vocabulary to describe a user's process.

 In IFT, a user looks for information in information patches (like a results page or a list of movies).
 They are guided by information scent (cues like titles or movie genres) to find valuable items~\cite{Pirolli:2018:db}.
-We turned these core concepts into a set of concrete labels for user actions.
-While the primary schema in Table~\ref{tab:schema} was designed for search, it can be adapted.
-For instance, in MovieLens, \texttt{FollowingScent} can describe a user rating multiple movies by the same actor, a form of directed information seeking.
+We turned these core concepts into a set of six concrete labels for user actions.
+Table~\ref{tab:schema} defines each label with cross-domain examples showing how the same IFT concept applies to web search, technical Q\&A, and movie recommendations.

 The IFT schema was defined by the authors based on existing literature~\cite{Sandstrom:2010:jasis}.
 To ensure it is consistent, we performed two pilot rounds of labeling where results were compared and the categories were fixed.